T-34: Symbolism

+In Russia, in both 2023 and 2024, a single T-34-85 appeared as the sole tank in the Victory Day Parade held in Red Square in Moscow, leading to ridicule from Western media.

-A T-34-85 tank monument in the East German city of Chemnitz (then known as Karl-Marx-Stad) became the target of a 1980 bomb-attack that inflicted minor damage on the vehicle and blew out nearby windows.
+A T-34-85 tank monument in the East German city of Chemnitz (then known as Karl-Marx-Stadt) became the target of a 1980 bomb-attack that inflicted minor damage on the vehicle and blew out nearby windows.
 The bomber, Josef Kneifel, was sentenced to life imprisonment in Bautzen, but was released after a deal with the West German government in 1987.
 After German unification in 1990, the tank was transferred to a museum in Ingolstadt.

 Another such tank, mounted atop the monument to Soviet tank crews in Prague, was the focus of significant controversy.
 The monument (known locally as 'Saint Tank') was intended to represent Lt I.G.
 Goncharenko's T-34-85 (the first Soviet tank to enter Prague during the liberation of Czechoslovakia in May 1945), but actually bore an IS-2M heavy tank.
 To many in Prague, the tank was also a reminder of the Soviet invasion which ended the Prague Spring of 1968.
 The tank was painted pink by artist David Černý in 1991.
 Following an official protest from the Russian government, the arrest of Černý, a coat of official green paint, public demonstrations, and a further coat of pink paint applied by fifteen parliamentary deputies, the tank was finally removed to a military museum.

 Czterej pancerni i pies ("Four Tank-men and a Dog"), a very successful war-themed Polish television series of the 1960s, adapted the novel of the same name by the Polish writer Janusz Przymanowski (1922–1998), himself a People's Army of Poland volunteer.
 The series made T-34 tank number 102 an icon of Polish popular culture.
 It was also shown in other Soviet-bloc countries where it was also well received, surprisingly even in the German Democratic Republic (East Germany).
 At the beginning of the 21st century reruns of the black and white series still manage to attract a large audience.

 In Budapest on 23 October 2006, the 2006 protests in Hungary climaxed during the 50th anniversary of the Hungarian Revolution of 1956.
 Protesters managed to start an unarmed T-34 tank which was part of a memorial exhibit, and used it in riots against police forces.
 The tank drove a few hundred metres, then stopped in front of the police, causing no personal injury.